 More Tents For Cycle Touring & Bikepacking

-If that’s not enough of a selection, try the following, which have also been recommended by readers of this blog:
+If that’s not enough of a selection, try the following recommendations from readers of this blog:

 - Macpac Minaret 2P (New Zealand, NZ$900)

-I have also happily cycled the length of England with a Tesco Value tent I rescued from the local household recycling centre, because remember: you don’t actually need any of this fancy stuff.
+I have also happily cycled the length of England with a Tesco Value tent I rescued from the local household recycling centre, because remember: you don’t actually need any of this fancy gear.

 Which tent(s) have you successfully used on tours or bikepacking trips?
 Let us know in the comments.